opentapioca/opentapioca/docs/indexing.rst

    {
        "language": "en", # The preferred language
-       "name": "human_organization_location", # An identifier for the profile "restrict_properties": [
+       "name": "human_organization_location", # An identifier for the profile "solrconfig": "tapioca", # the name of the Solr pipeline to index the dumps "restrict_properties": [
            "P2427", "P1566", "P496", # Include all items bearing any of these properties
        ],